eCommerce

 FAQ

 A career portal could be like monster.com, indeed.com, or dice.com.
 Those are just websites with a very specific set of features and serve the specific purpose of showcasing jobs or helping people with their ability to apply for and build on their careers.
+Because there isn't much eCommerce associated with them, they don't need to be an online sales portal.

 Examples of portals that aren't sales portals include educational portals, government portals, and healthcare portals.
 Educational portals provide students and educators with access to educational resources, online courses, and academic information.